In This Article

 1. Notable Developer Dependency

 Magento's flexibility is great - until you need to change something simple.
-Want to add loyalty programs or make a single change to checkout?
+Want to change banners or page sections?
 You'll be calling developers.

 If you're a non-coder (i.e., literally anyone else), Magento's admin could be less of a "user-friendly dashboard" and more of a "choose your adventure (and hopefully don't crash the site)".